 \section{Introduction}

 In recent years, large language models (LLMs) \citep{vaswani2017attention,anil2023palm} have achieved remarkable progress in natural language understanding and generation.
 Integrating language modeling with modalities such as vision and audio \citep{radford2021learning,singh2022flava} has further given rise to a new paradigm of multimodal learning.
-Within this trend, large audio language models (LALMs)---which combine speech signal processing with language modeling---have developed rapidly.
-Emerging systems such as StepAudio2 \citep{wu2025step2} and Qwen3-Omni \citep{xu2025qwen3} demonstrate end-to-end (E2E) speech understanding and generation with capabilities in voice question answering, real-time conversation, and audio content analysis.
+Within this trend, LALMs---which combine speech signal processing with language modeling---have developed rapidly.
+Emerging systems such as Step-Audio 2 \citep{wu2025step2} and Qwen3-Omni \citep{xu2025qwen3} demonstrate end-to-end (E2E) speech understanding and generation with capabilities in voice question answering, real-time conversation, and audio content analysis.
 Consequently, voice conversational agents powered by LALMs are drawing increasing academic and industrial attention, offering more natural and human-like interactions than text-only systems.

-Despite these advances, moving from basic LALM functionalities to practical voice agents requires reliable and comprehensive evaluation tools.
-Such benchmarks are essential for diagnosing model weaknesses, guiding optimization, and enabling fair comparisons across systems.
-While initial efforts \citep{chen2024voicebench,yang2024air,lin2025full} have explored instruction following, audio understanding, reasoning, and dialogue scenarios, current evaluation practices remain limited in three major ways.
-First, most benchmarks are English-centric, leaving Chinese---the world’s most widely spoken language---largely unexplored.
-Second, the majority rely on synthetic speech data, which poorly reflects real-world acoustic variability.
-Third, many are text-derived benchmarks (e.g., AlpacaEval \citep{li2023alpacaeval}, IFEval \citep{zhou2023instruction}), whose formal and lengthy content is unsuitable for evaluating conversationally grounded LALMs that should generate natural, colloquial speech.
-Addressing these limitations is critical given China’s large user base and the growing demand for practical, high-quality voice agents.
+Despite these advances, the transition from basic LALM functionalities to practical voice agents necessitates reliable and comprehensive evaluation tools.
+Such benchmarks are essential for diagnosing model weaknesses, guiding optimization efforts, and enabling fair comparisons across different systems.
+While initial efforts \citep{chen2024voicebench,yang2024air,lin2025full} have explored instruction following, audio understanding, reasoning, and dialogue scenarios, current evaluation practices remain limited in three major aspects: First, existing benchmarks are predominantly English-centric, resulting in insufficient exploration of Chinese, despite it being the world’s most widely spoken language.
+Second, the majority rely on synthetic speech data, which poorly reflects the acoustic variability of real-world environments.
+Third, many are derived from text-based benchmarks (e.g., AlpacaEval \citep{li2023alpacaeval}, IFEval \citep{zhou2023instruction}).
+The formal and lengthy content of these benchmarks is unsuitable for evaluating conversationally grounded LALMs, which are designed to generate natural, colloquial speech.
+This effort is critical due to China’s vast user base and the rapidly growing demand for practical, high-quality voice agents.